EVCV/Premium-hosting-version-2-website/PRPs/premium-hosting-website.md

 - **Content Collections**: Frontmatter must support design variant selection
 - **Testing**: Visual regression tests to ensure design consistency
 - **Accessibility**: All design elements must maintain WCAG 2.2 Level AA compliance

+### Primary Colors
+Color Name	HEX	RGB	CMYK	Usage
+Gold	#D4AF37	212, 175, 55	16, 28, 92, 3	Primary accent color symbolizing quality and excellence.
+Used for highlights, icons, buttons, and key visual elements.
+Black	#000000	0, 0, 0	75, 68, 67, 90	Core color representing strength, precision, and professionalism.
+Used for backgrounds, typography, and core layouts.
+Dark Purple	#1B002E	27, 0, 46	86, 100, 0, 64	Secondary color adding depth and contrast.
+Often used for headers, gradients, or background sections to convey luxury.
+Cream	#FCFBE6	252, 251, 230	2, 1, 15, 0	Soft neutral balance to the dark palette.
+Used for backgrounds, supporting elements, or to enhance readability.

 ### Success Criteria for Design Preservation
 - [ ] All new pages use gold (#D4AF37) as primary accent color